 |Original Gmail Address||Variations|

-When you sign up to your Mailchimp list with these address variations, we’ll recognize them as unique subscribers.
-But any welcome emails sent to the new addresses will go to your original inbox.
+When you join your Mailchimp audience with these address variations, we’ll recognize them as unique subscribers.
+All welcome emails sent to the new addresses will go to your original inbox.

 A well-crafted welcome campaign helps you make a good first impression, and lets people know what to expect from your marketing emails.
 If you want to go beyond the basics, here are a couple of things to try.